-- 5. "Deposit account."
-This definition is similar to that contained in U.C.C.
-Section 9-102(a)(29).
-The term uses the term "bank" in a fashion comparable to the definition contained in U.C.C.
-Section 1-201(b)(4). - 6.
-"Document."
+- 7. "Document."
 The definition of "document" is media-neutral and comparable to the definition used in Section 102(3) of the Uniform Residential Mortgage Satisfaction Act.
-Because this Act uses the term "record" in its customary fashion under real estate law - i.e., as a verb to describe the act of filing an instrument of conveyance with the recorder's office - the Act does not use the term "record" as a noun, and instead uses the term "document." - 7.
+Because this Act uses the term "record" in its customary fashion under real property law i.e., as a verb to describe the act of filing an instrument of conveyance with the recorder's office the Act does not use the term "record" as a noun, and instead uses the term "document." - 8.
 "Notification."
 The Act permits an assignee to enforce an assignment of rents by giving a notification to the assignor (Section 8) or by giving a notification to tenants of the assignor (Section 9).
-In any circumstance in which the Act requires notification to be given to a person, any such notification shall be in the form of a document, as defined in Section 2(7), and shall contain the information required by the specific section authorizing that notification. - 8.
-"Person" includes both natural persons (individuals) and all forms of legally recognized public and private organizations. - 9.
+In any circumstance in which the Act requires notification to be given to a person, any such notification shall be in the form of a document, as defined in Section 2(7), and shall contain the information required by the specific section authorizing that notification. - 9.
+"Person" includes both natural persons (individuals) and all forms of legally recognized public and private organizations. - 10.
 "Proceeds."
 In this Act, the term "proceeds" means whatever is collected from a tenant on account of the tenant's obligation to pay rent.
 In most instances, these proceeds will be in the form of cash or checks.
 The Act provides that a security interest in rents extends automatically to any proceeds of those rents so long as those proceeds are identifiable.
 Section 14(b), (c).